The Office of Residence Life hosts, supports, and sponsors hundreds of programs each semester. We offer all types of programs ranging from social,

 How Do I Get Involved?

 Well, how do you want to get involved?
 Do you want to participate in a program?
 If so, then all you have to do is show up.
 Do you want to help develop a program?
 Talk with your RA/HA or join the Residence Hall Association or Complex’s Living Council.
 Do you want to join an organization that plans multiple programs?
 Well then, we have the perfect thing for you.
 Join the Residence Hall Association or your Complex’s Living Council.
-Talk to the Resident Assistant or Complex Residence Director for some more information.
+Talk to the Resident Assistant or Coordinator of Residential Engagement for some more information.
 We are always excited members share their ideas!

 We’ll see you at our next program!